 If you are holding on to long-time hurt, resentment, or lack of forgiveness, look at where you are in the forgiveness process.
 What steps do you need to take next?

 Consider meeting with a pastor, therapist, or trusted Christian mentor if you continue to struggle with forgiving someone.
+Also, meditate on the Bible verses about forgiveness I have listed below.

 What Does the Bible Say About Forgiving Yourself?

-Interestingly, no where in the Bible does it specifically say you are to forgive yourself.
+Interestingly, nowhere in the Bible does it specifically say you are to forgive yourself.
 Yet the Bible does have a great deal to say about the way God forgives you and His incredible love for you.

 Jeremiah 31:34 tells us that God remembers your sin no more, and Psalm 103:12 says that, “As far as the east is from the west, so far does he remove our transgressions from us.”